UP | HOME

 #+header: :noweb strip-export

-#+begin_src python :results value file :session :exports both
+#+begin_src python :results value file link :session :exports both

 import matplotlib, numpy